 - The accident was caused – at least in part – by the party from which you’re trying to get compensation

 2. Don’t Forget Future Damages

-When you're crafting a demand letter (and gathering evidence to support a personal injury claim) never forget you can be compensated for future damages too.
+When you’re crafting a demand letter (and gathering evidence to support a personal injury lawsuit) never forget you can be compensated for future damages too.
 The financial impact of an injurious accident can be devastating right now.
 But calculating how much those injuries will impact future income is an essential part of the recovery process.
 In fact, those future damages are often much larger than the immediate damages you suffered during the crash.